 This being said, note that durians are definitely a lot cheaper during the peak seasons, typically in the middle and end of the year.

-Below is the availability of durians every month (info taken from Durian Delivery, which they updated in July 2019).
+Below is the availability of durians every month (info taken from Durian Delivery, which was last updated in February 2021).

 - January: Medium

 - June: High